Course Outline

 Format:

-The simulation is an opportunity for you to discuss your paper's research and findings and for you to represent your country or NGO in an international forum.
-So, in addition to
+The simulation is an opportunity for you to discuss your Report and findings and for you to represent your country/NGO in an international forum.
+So, in addition to writing the Report and presenting your research you are also required to participate actively in the simulation.

 Criteria: